-Eligibility for unemployment benefits isn't automatic.
-There are reasons that your unemployment claim can be denied and that you can be disqualified from collecting unemployment.
+Not all employees who lose their jobs are eligible for unemployment compensation.
+You need to meet your state’s qualification guidelines to collect benefits.
+There are reasons that your unemployment claim can be denied and you can be disqualified from collecting unemployment.

-These reasons vary from state to state, but many of them are similar throughout the country.
-Read below for various reasons you can be denied unemployment.
+In addition, claimants must meet state eligibility requirements.
+These vary from state to state, but many of them are similar throughout the country.

 Unemployment Benefit Disqualifications

-Generally, to receive unemployment benefits, you have to fit certain rules related to your length of employment, earnings, classification as an employee, and circumstances of losing your job.
+Generally, to receive unemployment benefits, you need to meet guidelines related to your length of employment, earnings, classification as an employee, and the circumstances of losing your job.